Tonya209/Chrystal-ball/README.md

 # Chrystal-ball
-The program tells you what kind of day you will have depending on the number you choose.
-It uses loops and exceptions handling.
+The program tells you what kind of day you will have depending on the number you input.
+It uses Scanner, loops and exceptions handling.